mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

  </TreeView>
 ```

-The same change has been applied to the and `ContentComponent` prop:
+The same change has been applied to the `ContentComponent` prop:

 ```diff
  const CustomContent = React.forwardRef((props, ref) => {